 Program overview

-The Master of Arts in Clinical Psychology program at Lakehead University is structured to be completed in a two-year full-time study format.
-Key features of the program include:
+The Master of Arts in Clinical Psychology program at Lakehead University is structured to be completed in a two-year timeframe, emphasizing a full-time study approach.
+The program is designed to provide students with a comprehensive understanding of clinical psychology through a combination of theoretical and practical experiences.
+Key features of the program structure include:

-• Opportunities for interdisciplinary collaboration, particularly with specializations in Gender and Women's Studies and Gerontology.
+- Opportunities for interdisciplinary collaboration, particularly in specializations such as Gender and Women's Studies and Gerontology.

 Featured Experiences